 iscsiadm -m session -P 3and

 fdisk -l.
-Note: Sometimes, it has been observed that there are stale device nodes (scsi device names) present on the Kubernetes node.
-Unless the logs confirm that a re-login has occurred once the system issues were resolved, it is recommended to perform the following step after doing a purge/logout of the existing session using
+Note: Sometimes, it is observed that there are stale device nodes (scsi device names) present on the Kubernetes node.
+Unless the logs confirm that a re-login has occurred after the system issues were resolved, it is recommended to perform the following step after doing a purge/logout of the existing session using

 iscsiadm -m node -T <iqn> -u.

-If the device is not logged in again, ensure that the network issues/failed nodes/failed replicas are resolved, device is discovered, and session is re-established.
+If the device is not logged in again, ensure that the network issues/failed nodes/failed replicas are resolved, the device is discovered, and the session is re-established.
 This can be achieved using the commands

 iscsiadm -m discovery -t st -p <ctrl svc IP>:3260and